-An overhaul of the global taxation system - including a 1.5 per cent tax on individuals earning more than $100 million (€92 million) - could help rebalance the books, according to the Climate Inequality Report.
+An overhaul of national taxation systems - including a 1.5 per cent tax on individuals earning more than $100 million (€92 million) - could help rebalance the books, according to Climate Inequality Report.

 The generated revenue would pay for climate adaptation in low-income countries - building resistant infrastructure and early warning systems, for example.

 “Adaptation finance flows to developing countries reached US$29bn (€26bn) [in 2020].
 Finance needs amount to about $200bn (€192 billion),” the report reads.

 “A wealth tax on centimillionaires could generate US$295bn per year, enough to close the gap and generate additional revenues.”